JohannesBuchner/UltraNest/README.rst

 UltraNest also attempts to provide feature parity compared to other packages (such as MultiNest).

-However, UltraNest is still in beta.
-You can help by testing it and reporting issues.
-Code contributions for fixes and new features are also welcome.
+You can help by testing UltraNest and reporting issues.
+Code contributions are welcome.
 See the `Contributing page <https://johannesbuchner.github.io/UltraNest/contributing.html>`_.

 Features